Aaryan-kapur/react-native-share-extension/README.md

 # React Native Share Extension
-#this is my variant of the extensiopn
+## this is my variant of the extension
-#brought it to current standards - made it pods-friendly!
+## brought it to current standards - made it pods-friendly!
-#thanks!
+## thanks!
 AARYAN-KAPUR

 This is a helper module which brings react native as an engine to drive share extension for your app.